lifelib-dev/lifelib/makedocs/source/about_lifelib.rst

 How lifelib works
 ------------------

-lifelib is a Python package, and it includes a variety of projects.
+lifelib is a Python package, and it includes a variety of *libraries*.
-A project is a folder containing a model, sample scripts and Jupyter notebooks.
+A library is a folder containing models, sample scripts and Jupyter notebooks.
-You can choose a project you want to use as the base for your own project, and copy the project from the package to your own location.
-See :ref:`here <create-a-project>` for how to make a copy of a project.
+Choose a library you want to use as the base for your own project, and copy the library from the package to your own location.
+See :ref:`here <create-a-project>` for how to make a copy of a library.

-Once you make your own copy of the project, you can run the scripts or the notebooks in the project.

 To interface with the model interactively, start your favorite IPython console, import `modelx`_ and read the model into the IPython session by `modelx.read_model`_ function.
+You can use any IPython console, but Spyder with the plugin for modelx is the recommended IDE as it provides graphical user interface to lifelib models.
+Read more about
+:doc:`/spyder`.

 .. _modelx.read_model: https://docs.modelx.io/en/latest/reference/generated/modelx.read_model.html